vellerefond/project-ring/README.md

  - **Configuration Synchronization**:
 > ###### The configuration files are watched so that, e.g., adding, deleting or renaming a project in one window is reflected in all other windows.

+ - **File Hiding In Tree View Using Regular Expressions**:
+> ###### Use the corresponding configuration settings to setup a file name pattern and enable file hiding in tree view.
+These configuration settings are observed so as to reflect any changes on the tree view.
+The exclusion pattern is provided to _undo_ what the hiding pattern does for certain files.
+For example, to hide all files beginning with a "." (dot), simply enable the use of the hiding pattern and use the pattern "^\\.".